German B1 Level – Build Fluency & Confidence in German

 Understanding the exam structure

-Insights into the German B1 level exam structure will equip learners with the knowledge needed for effective preparation.
+Insights into the B1 level German exam structure will equip learners with the knowledge needed for effective preparation.

 Time management and practice strategies